sketchplugins/plugin-directory/README.md

 - [Awesome Image Compressor](https://github.com/naoyawatanabe/awesome-image-compressor), by Naoya Watanabe: Compress exported image assets
 - [Bacon Ipsum](https://github.com/zcallan/sketch-bacon-ipsum), by zcallan: A simple & easy Bacon Ipsum text generator for Sketch.
 - [Base64 PNG Export](https://github.com/jawayang/sketch-base64-png-export), by james yang: sketch plugin for Export Data URI
+- [BaseAlign](https://github.com/abynim/basealign), by Aby Nimbalkar: A Sketch Plugin to align Text Layers by their baselines
 - [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
 - [Better Android Export](https://github.com/nickstamas/sketch-better-android-export), by Nick Stamas: A plugin for exporting layers for Android.
 Supports transparency and 1x and 2x base sizes.
 - [Better Paste](https://github.com/kenmoore/sketch-better-paste), by Ken Moore: Paste like it was meant to be--into the artboard you're viewing.